MicrosoftDocs/power-platform/power-platform/admin/vnet-support-overview.md

 ## Licensing requirements

-Licensing requirements for Virtual Network support for Power Platform are announced when the service is closer to general availability.
+Licensing requirements for Virtual Network support for Power Platform will be announced when the service is closer to general availability.

 ## How to enable Virtual Network support on a Power Platform environment